Eldiias/data-ft-par-labs/Projects/Week-4/README_BI.md

   - And finally, the Economy and Health and Life Expectancy have the strongest correlation with teh happiness scoring.

-*Check the jupyter file for visuals*
+*Check the jupyter file for visualisations*